MicrosoftLearning/edX-DEV212x-Intro-to-DevOps/docs/Lab3/edX-DEV212x-Lab3.md

-# EdX DEV212x Intro to DevOps - LAB 3 #
+# edX DEV212x Intro to DevOps - LAB 3, Continuous Integration with Visual Studio Team Services #
 This is the Hands on Lab for module 3 of the Intro to DevOps course.

-## LAB 3 - Continuous Integration with Visual Studio Team Services ##
 Once you have completed the videos and other course material for Module 3, you can continue with this lab.

 In this lab we have an application called PartsUnlimited.
 We want to set up